| 2.9.1 A principal concern of the Local Plan is the

 countryside.
 Control over development likely to affect groundwater

-Environment Agency - the EA would oppose the granting
+quality is carried out by:- Environment Agency - the EA would oppose the granting

 of planning permission for development which would put at risk ground